unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 A `unik` DID Document MUST include a list of public keys, at least one of which MUST belong to their controller.
 Such a key is labeled as `#controller`.

-This method supports two key formats: PublicKeyHex and PublicKeyBase58.
-The former is preferred but not supported by the core DID Specification.
+This method supports the PublicKeyBase58 format.

 ##### authentication #####